Leonard v.B. Sutton Writing Competition

 Application Criteria

-The contest is open to any current student at the University of Denver Sturm College of Law.
+The contest is open to any current student at the University of Denver Sturm College of Law who is not graduating in May.
 Students must give written assurance that they will attend the Hague Summer Academy if selected.

 Subject Matter